CRCHINTU03/Datascience-ml/README.md

 Coronaviruses are a family of related RNA viruses that infect both mammals and birds and cause sickness.
 They can cause mild to fatal respiratory tract infections in both people and birds.
 Some cases of the common cold in humans (which is also brought on by other viruses, primarily rhinoviruses), while more deadly types can bring about SARS, MERS, and COVID-19, which is driving the ongoing pandemic.
 They cause diarrhea in pigs and cows and hepatitis and encephalomyelitis in mice.

 On January 30, 2020, and March 11, 2020, respectively, the World Health Organization (WHO) formally declared the SARS-CoV-2 outbreak a Public Health Emergency of International Concern.
 WHO recommended nations to use stringent social segregation and quarantine measures to protect public from the virus spread.
+Covid-19 has severely affected the lives of people around the world, it is like the world has been stopped for a short period of time due to the lockdown and rise of covid cases around the various places on this planet.

-Covid-19 has severely affected the lives of people around the world it is like the world has been stopped for like a short period due to the lockdown and rise of covid cases around the various places on this planet.
 Here in this project, we can able to see how many humans were affected with covid 19 virus and perform analysis to check how males are affected, and the females.
 We plot the analysis charts for the cases recorded and try to get a sense of the outcome like which section of people are affected worse and their patterns for the spread of the covid-19.
 Along with we are trying to find what is the number of people reported to have been admitted and among which are trying to segregate(divide) into different categories and get an understanding of how hospitalization affects people’s health conditions.
-By finding these results, we can predict and analyse how a pandemic affects the world's health condition and population.
+Based on tested, confirmed, tested, deceased cases count we have developed a model to predict what is happening per year due to corona virus also By finding these results, we can predict and analyse how a pandemic affects the world's health condition and population.

 **LITERATURE REVIEW**